Vanier Canada Graduate Scholarships (CGS)

 Vanier applicants must have achieved a first-class average, as determined by the nominating institution, in each of the last two years of full-time study or equivalent.
 The University of Guelph defines a first-class average as a minimum A- (80%).
 Applicants who have attended institutions outside of Canada are encouraged to refer to the International Credential Evaluation page to determine how your international grades will equate to the Ontario grading scale, as this is the guide we will use to evaluate your grades.

 If the nominating department agrees to endorse the application, the applicant should proceed with ordering official transcripts.
-Applicants who are currently registered at the University of Guelph may be able to order their University of Guelph transcript free of charge.
 Applicants are responsible for ordering transcripts from all post-secondary institutions attended.
 Transcripts should either be dropped off in the original, sealed envelope or mailed directly from the issuing institution to the attention of the Graduate Awards Officers in the Office of Graduate & Postdoctoral Studies.
-Transcripts must be received by September 16, 2019 at 4:30 p.m.
+Transcripts must be received by September 19, 2023, at 4:30 p.m.
 (EDT).

 The Graduate Awards Committee will meet in October to select the applications that will be forwarded to the Vanier CGS agency for further consideration in the national competition.
 If the Graduate Awards Committee selects a candidate’s application, the Graduate Awards Officers will electronically approve and submit a nomination letter to the Vanier CGS program on their behalf.
 Acknowledgement of receipt by email will be sent shortly after the agency deadline date.
 Unsuccessful applicants will be notified by the Graduate Awards Officers after the agency deadline.